Who would have thought that I would attend a K-pop concert one day?

 On Friday, my sister Shalu and I ventured up to Newark, New Jersey for the 2PM ‘Go Crazy’ World Tour and it was one of the coolest experiences.
 We don’t speak or understand Korean, but we do speak music and that made the entire night ridiculously fun.

-For one, Shalu practically died Friday night (as did my arm every time she punched me when the members did a body roll or if a glimmer of abs were seen on stage).
+Shalu practically died Friday night (as did my arm every time she punched me when the members did something cool on stage).
 2PM was the group that had started it all for her.
-For those of you who don’t remember, Shalu loves K-Pop.
-In fact, exactly a year ago to this past weekend, she saw Infinite, another one of her favorite bands, in concert.
-I guess this is becoming an annual tradition.
+For those of you who don’t know, Shalu loves K-Pop.
+In fact, exactly a year ago to this weekend, she saw Infinite, another one of her favorite bands, in concert.

 In all seriousness, my description of the concert will not do it justice.
 2PM brought with them a vibrant stage, fun graphics, and crazy energy.
 No pun intended.
 For a group that was apparently jet-leg and nervous (as was stated by the famed singers), their stage presence never faltered because of it.

 Of course, there were points when I’m sure many people within the audience needed English subtitles to appear into thin air but it didn’t affect the experience at all.
 2PM engaged the audience whether we understood Korean or not.
-And because Taecyeon and Nikhun’s attempts to push their brothers to speak English was hilariously cute.
+And because Taecyeon and Nikhun’s attempts to push their brothers to speak English was adorable.
 Oh and there was that one point when they teased the audience that they would sing ‘Anaconda’ but instead started singing ‘Twinkle Twinkle Little Star’.
-Of course, we all joined in.
-You had to be there.
+You just had to be there.

-Something that surprised me the most about this concert was the audience’s demographic.
-There were people of all ages, races and ethnicities dancing along with 2PM.
+What surprised me the most was the audience’s demographics.
+There were people of all ages, races and ethnicities attending the concert.
 It wasn’t anything I had expected.

-But in all honesty, they are very talented and I’m not surprised they have an international fan following.
+But in all honesty, the band’s members are very talented and I’m not surprised they have an international fan following.
 Each member has his own unique voice and style that made me appreciate their music even more.
 Seeing music videos versus experiencing someone’s talent live is a different story.
-Jun.
-K belted the most amazing vocals toward the beginning of Superman, the song he and Wooyoung produced together, and it was whoa.
-It’s times like this where I wish I could sing.

-This was honestly a fun and fresh new experience for me.
-I still can’t believe I went to see a K-Pop band live and I have a feeling this probably won’t be my last either.
-You’re probably wondering how my sisters (yes, sisters.
-I have three!) and I started listening to Korean music.
+This was a fresh new experience for me and I’m confident this won’t be my last concert.
+You’re probably wondering how my sisters and I started listening to Korean music (there is so much more than Kpop!).
 No, it did not start with PSY’s ‘Gangnam Style’.
-In fact, it was way before that, but that’s a story for another day.
+In fact, it was wayyy before that, but that’s a story for another day.